 As you can see from the box of Grayling candy below, you’ll need a variety of nymphs in different weights.
 These nymphs should represent Caddis larvae, RyacohilaIa, Ephemerid nymphs and shrimp patterns.
 Then you have the dirty section of the box.
 The weighted salmon eggs, and squirmy worms, which work effectively in the right conditions.
 I split nymphs up by weight, 4mm, 3.5mm, 3.0mm sized bead heads, and so on.
 A small inexpensive set of digital pocket jewel scales is also a good way to weigh the nymphs.

-The body mass of the nymph, needs also to be considered, as bulky flies don’t sink quickly and get dragged by current.
+The body mass of the nymph, needs also to be considered, as bulky flies don’t sink quickly and get affected by drag in the current.